lgs001elite/lgs001elite.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a third-year Ph.D candidate in VU Amsterdam.
-I am in the group of HPDC, surpervised by Prof. Henri Bal and Prof. Lin Wang..
+I am in the group of [HPDC](https://www.vuhpdc.net/people/), surpervised by Prof. [Henri Bal](https://www.vuhpdc.net/henri-bal/) and [Prof. Lin Wang](https://linwang.info/).
+Before that, I received my Master degree from Tianjin University in 2019, and earned my Bachelor degree from Tianjin University of Technology and Education in 2015.
 My resarch is about the batteryless communication.
 I am trying to build a more sustainable world.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com){:target="\_blank"}.
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.